LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

    This function retrieves details about the instance, including the public IP address, which is necessary for SSH access.

-8. **Printing Results**:
-   - Finally, the script prints all responses, including the security group creation, key pair creation, instance ID, and public IP address for review.

 ### Output and Results
 Once the script is executed, the responses from each step are printed, showing the security group creation, key pair, instance ID, and public IP address.